yusefnapora/m1-multimc-hack/README.md

 ls ~/Minecraft/m1-multimc-hack/mcwrap.py | pbcopy
 ```

-This will expand the `~` charater to the full path to your home directory (e.g. `/Users/yourname`), and put the path into your clipboard.
+This will expand the `~` character to the full path to your home directory (e.g. `/Users/yourname`), and put the path into your clipboard.
 Now you can paste it into the "Wrapper Command" box.

 That's it!
 You should be able to launch the instance and run with native performance.